kokoko3k/koko-aio-slang/docs-ng.md

     leading to a measurable power consumption reduction and mitigate throttling on mobile devices and laptops.<br>
     This feature can, however, produce artifacts in some cases.<br><br>
-    To use it, in file config-user.txt, turn the line: <br>
+    To use it, in file config-user-optional.txt, turn the line: <br>
     ```// #define DELTA_RENDER```
     <br>into: <br>
     ```#define DELTA_RENDER```